razziel89/mdslw/README.md

     `[link](url)` becomes `[link][def]` and `[def]: url`.
     All new link definitions will be added at the end of the document.
     Existing link definitions will be reused.
+    Link definitions in block quotes will be put at the end of the block quote if `format-block-quotes` is set.
+  - `detect-definition-lists`:
+    Detect definition lists and avoid adding line breaks that would break them.
 - `--completion <COMPLETION>`:
   Output shell completion file for the given shell to stdout and exit.
   The following shells are supported: